G3nK3n/locala-test/README.md

 Instructions
 - Initialize the project:
-  - ✅ Successfully added Mapbox to your project and centered the map on Paris.
+  - ✅ Successfully added Mapbox to the project and centered the map on Paris.
 - Display the map:
   - ✅ Displayed points using the provided GeoJSON data (Currently in comment for now).
 - Interaction: